 Since alkalosis has a broad spectrum of manifestations, the differential diagnosis for its wide range of signs and symptoms can be confusing.
 Associated electrolyte disturbances can also complicate the diagnosis, like hypochloremia, hypokalemia, and hypocalcemia.

-Patients with metabolic alkalosis have been found to have increased ICU length of stay, more days on mechanical ventilation and higher hospital mortality.
-An increase of 5-mEq/l in the serum bicarbonate level over 30 mEq/l correlated with an odds ratio of 1.21 for hospital mortality.
+Patients with metabolic alkalosis have been found to have increased ICU duration of stay, more days on mechanical ventilation, and higher hospital mortality.
+An increase of 5-mEq/L in the serum bicarbonate level over 30 mEq/L correlated with an odds ratio of 1.21 for hospital mortality.
 The association between metabolic alkalosis and mortality occurs independently of the etiology of alkalosis.